codebytere/open-source-checklist/README.md

 To use [scrub.sh](scrub.sh) to scrub GHE urls:

 ### Add environment variable
+sdjadsjkdkjhdjkdjk
 1. Add `.env` and `scrub.sh` to your project's `.gitignore` list.
 1. Copy [`.env_SAMPLE`](.env_SAMPLE) to your project's root.
 1. Rename `.env_SAMPLE` to `.env`.
 1. Edit `fake.ghe.url` to point to the real GHE url (do not include `https://`).
 1. `cd` into your project repo root to activate the new environment variable.
 You should receive a warning and then a confirmation message:

 ![](https://raw.githubusercontent.com/cfpb/open-source-checklist/master/screenshot-env.png)